 As mentioned above, hydroponics typically involves a plant’s roots being suspended in a water solvent.
 Because the root of a plant is the start of its vascular system (where nutrients are absorbed), it’s crucial that this area is well cared for.
-Extreme temperatures around the root will diminish a plant’s capacity to absorb nutrients and water.
+Extreme water temperatures around the root will diminish a plant’s capacity to absorb nutrients and water.

 Best Temperature for Hydroponics

 To keep plants thriving, the nutrient solution and water solvent must be kept at proper temperatures.
-Experts agree that the best water temperature for hydroponics is between 65°F and 80°F. This temperature range provides an ideal setting for healthy roots and optimal nutrient absorption.
+Experts agree that the best water solution temperature for hydroponics is between 65°F and 80°F. This temperature range provides an ideal setting for healthy roots and optimal nutrient absorption.
 To get a bit more technical, when water reservoir temperatures (also known as root zone temperatures) are between 65°F and 80°F, high levels of dissolved oxygen are available at the root zone.
 Additionally, these ideal temperatures encourage plant disease suppression.

 When things get too hot: Cooling Options for Hydroponics

-Maintaining ideal water temperatures often means incorporating some sort of process cooling solution during hot summer months.
+Maintaining ideal water temperatures for your nutrient solution often means incorporating some sort of process cooling solution during hot summer months.
 Here are a few ideas to help keep things from overheating:

 A simple, inexpensive solution is to keep 10-15 ice packs on hand and add one to your reservoir every 15 minutes until the desired temperature is reached.
 This method may become time-consuming when temperatures are especially high and are likely not a viable option for larger gardens.